Portugal D7 Visa (Passive Income) Residency Guide 2026 | Rona Legal

 2026 Financial Sufficiency Criteria

 The Portuguese state wants to ensure that the applicant can live in the country without economic difficulties.
-As of 2026, the minimum financial table to be presented is as follows:
+As of 2026, the minimum financial table to be presented is:

 Monthly Regular Income